Protecting Pets

 Coyote Fencing

 Coyotes can climb over fences or dig underneath them.
 Coyote-proof fencing should be at least 5 feet high with extenders facing outward along the top of the fence.
-Products such as the Coyote Roller can be added to fences to keep coyotes from getting a foothold to climb over.
+Products such as a Coyote Roller can be added to fences to keep coyotes from getting a foothold to climb over.
 An effective fence also needs to extend at least 8 inches below the surface or have a galvanized-wire apron that extends out from the fence at least 15 inches.
 Electric fencing can also discourage coyotes.
 Be sure to also electrify the bottom strands.

 coyote fence WDFW.jpg